-The day at Kosi begins at around 7am when a thermos of hot water - you have a selection of teas and coffee in your hut - is delivered to your deck.
-Breakfast follows at around 8am; a large buffet laid up beneath the huge Zulu podberry tree at the main lodge.
+Breakfast at Kosi begins around 8am; a large buffet laid up beneath the huge Zulu podberry tree at the main lodge.
 There are cheeses, cold meats, cereals, homemade muffins and croissants, boxed fruit juices, and a cooked breakfast order is taken at your table by one of Kosi Lodge’s ever-smiling staff.

 Unless you’re here for several days the chances are that your lunch will be a picnic, perhaps overlooking the Indian ocean or on the banks of the lake.
 The food is adequate rather than memorable: a few nibbles, followed by a selection of salads - maybe potato or chicken mayonnaise, water melon and goat’s cheese, or chopped beetroot - and cold meats and cheeses, accompanied by corn bread baked that morning back at the lodge.